Sora Choi: 2012–2015: Early work

 Choi was scouted as a model while accompanying a friend to a casting at an agency during her junior year of high school.
 Instead of her friend, she received an offer to sign with the agency.

 Choi made her debut in a fashion college graduation show.
 She gained recognition in the South Korean fashion industry after winning the third cycle of Korea's Next Top Model in 2012.
 That same year, she appeared in her first editorial and cover for W Korea.

 Choi made her first international runway appearance by opening Christopher Raeburn's Spring 2014 show in September 2013.
-Early on, she worked mostly in the South Korean fashion industry until receiving a callback from Louis Vuitton.
-After the callback and casting, she made her official international runway debut at Louis Vuitton's cruise show in May 2014, held in Monaco.
+She made her official international runway debut at Louis Vuitton's cruise show in May 2014, held in Monaco.

 During the spring 2015 season, Choi became the first South Korean model to be selected as Louis Vuitton's city exclusive for Paris Fashion Week, chosen by Nicolas Ghesquiere.
 That season, she also walked for Alexander Wang, Fendi, Versace, and became the first asian model to walk for Calvin Klein.
 In October 2014, Models.com selected her as a 'Top Newcomer.'